Ankit-8081/Task-Planner/README.md

-# 🚀 Mission Control Pro
+# 🚀 Workflow Pro
-### *The Ultimate Cloud-Synced Productivity Command Center with Push Notifications*
+### *The Ultimate Cloud-Synced Productivity App with Push Notifications & AI Assistant*

-**Mission Control Pro** is a next-generation task management application engineered with a "Mission Command" aesthetic.
-Built on a robust offline-first architecture with Firebase cloud synchronization and **real-time push notifications**, it delivers seamless productivity wrapped in a fluid, animated UI that transforms task management into an immersive experience.
+**Workflow Pro** is a next-generation task management application built with a sleek, modern aesthetic.
+Built on a robust offline-first architecture with Firebase cloud synchronization, **real-time push notifications**, and an **AI-powered task assistant**, it delivers seamless productivity wrapped in a fluid, animated UI.

 **Live Deployment** → [aquaimmortal7.github.io/Task-Planner/](https://aquaimmortal7.github.io/Task-Planner/)